 Endodontic Associates of Austin is committed to providing a website that is accessible to the broadest possible audience, regardless of technology or ability.

-This website strives to comply with best methods and standards as outlined in Section 508 of the U.S. Rehabilitation Act and level AA of the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines 2.0.
+This website strives to comply with the best methods and standards as outlined in Section 508 of the U.S. Rehabilitation Act and level AA of the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines 2.0.
 These guidelines describe how to produce web content accessible for people with disabilities.
-Conformance with those guidelines will make the web more user-friendly for all people.
+Conformance with these guidelines will make the web more user-friendly for all people.